Alberithus/Alberithus/README.md

 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>

 <h5 align="center">
 ⭐ Hi!
 I'm a 17-year-old frontend developer.
 I work with HTML, CSS, React, React Native, Redux, and SQL.
 I also write scripts for RAGE:MP.
 In addition, I'm familiar with JavaScript, TypeScript, Git, REST APIs, and basic UI/UX principles.
-I have experience building responsive and cross-browser interfaces, and have worked with version control systems and CI/CD pipelines.
+I have experience building responsive and cross-browser interfaces, and have worked with version control systems.
 I'm constantly learning and striving to grow as a professional.
 </h5>

 <h2 align="center">I also absolutely love cats — just take a look at these adorable fluffballs! 🐱</h2>